-Actually, he probably has told you what he wants – just not directly.
+Fortunately, you already have the information you need to answer that question.
 You spend a lot of time with him, so you’ve had plenty of chances to learn about his interests, hobbies, and tastes.
 All you have to do is translate that information into a concrete gift idea at a price you can afford.

-If you’re not quite sure how to do that, these ideas can help get you started.
-They’re all gifts that real men told magazines, pollsters, or pals on Reddit they were or would be pleased to receive.
-And they’re spread across the price spectrum, so there’s one that fits into your holiday budget.
+If you’re not quite sure how to do that, these holiday gift ideas can help get you started.
+They’re all gifts real men told magazines, pollsters, or pals on Reddit they were or would be pleased to receive.
+And they’re spread across the price spectrum, so there’s one to fit every holiday budget.

 Gifts Under $20